Jorgucat: Demographics

 In the Ottoman register of 1520 for the Sanjak of Avlona, Jorgucat (Gjerkucat) was attested a village in the timar under the authority of Ali from Damas.
 The village had a total of 71 households.
 The anthroponymy attested largely belonged to the Albanian onomastic sphere, characterised by personal names such as Bardh, Deda, Gjin, Laluç, Gurmir, Gjon, Kola, Leka and others.

-According to Ottoman statistics, the village had 449 inhabitants in 1895.
-The village had 1,015 inhabitants in 1993, all ethnically Greeks.
+According to Ottoman statistics, Jorgucat had 449 inhabitants in 1895.
+The village is inhabited by Greeks, and the population was 1,015 in 1992.

 Location

 The village Jorgucat is one of the main settlements in the southern part of Dropull valley.
 It's located between the villages of Zervat to the south and Grapsh to the north.
 Jorgucat is situated at a cross-road which joins Ioannina, Gjirokastër and Sarandë.

 Name

 The village received its name Jorgucat (Georgoutsates) as the result of the conversion of a surname to a toponym.
 In particurlar the name Georgoutsates applies to the descendants of a certain Georgoutsos.